 What finish / profile should I choose?

-When working with clients to select their door and panel finishes, we encourage them to think about what properties they might be looking for.
+When working with clients to select their door and panel finishes, we encourage them to think about what qualities they’d like in their new kitchen renovation.

 Families with young children are often looking for something durable and that will withstand toys being run into the face of the doors or that will be easily wiped down should they get grubby or dirty with food and drinks.
 For this reason, we would recommend selecting a laminate, as it is the most durable material for doors and panels.
 It is also the most economical, which is an added bonus.